sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 public const string RegistryFullPathToIsDisplayingYellowCommandAsBoolean = registryCollectionPath + @"\" + propertyName;
 ```

-In the command table (.vsct file), create a new GuidSymbol with a new guid.
-Then add a VisibilityConstraint item where guid and id is same as the command's, and context is the new guid that just got created.
+In the command table (.vsct file), create a new `GuidSymbol` with a new guid.
+Then add a `VisibilityConstraints` item where guid and id is same as the command's, and context is the new guid that just got created.

 ```xml
 </Commands>